socomsystems/documentation/admin_manual/installation/harden_server.rst

 Use a dedicated domain for Nextcloud
 ------------------------------------

-Administrators are encouraged to install Nextcloud on a dedicated domain such as cloud.domain.tld instead of domain.tld to gain all the benefits offered by the Same-Origin-Policy.
+Administrators are encouraged to install cyfrSpaces on a dedicated domain such as cloud.domain.tld instead of domain.tld to gain all the benefits offered by the Same-Origin-Policy.

-Ensure that your Nextcloud instance is installed in a DMZ
+Ensure that your cyfrSpaces instance is installed in a DMZ
 ---------------------------------------------------------

-As Nextcloud supports features such as Federated File Sharing we do not consider Server Side Request Forgery (SSRF) part of our threat model.
+As cyfrSpaces supports features such as Federated File Sharing we do not consider Server Side Request Forgery (SSRF) part of our threat model.
 In fact, given all our external storage adapters this can be considered a feature and not a vulnerability.

-This means that a user on your Nextcloud instance could probe whether other hosts are accessible from the Nextcloud network.
-If you do not want this you need to ensure that your Nextcloud is properly installed in a segregated network and proper firewall rules are in place.
+This means that a user on your cyfrSpaces instance could probe whether other hosts are accessible from the cyfrSpaces network.
+If you do not want this you need to ensure that your cyfrSpaces is properly installed in a segregated network and proper firewall rules are in place.

 Serve security related headers by the Web server
 ------------------------------------------------

-Basic security headers are served by Nextcloud already in a default environment.
+Basic security headers are served by cyfrSpaces already in a default environment.
 These include:

 - ``X-Content-Type-Options: nosniff``